elwerene/libreoffice-convert/Readme.md

 ## Dependency ##

-Please install libreoffice in /Applications (Mac) or with your favorite package manager (Linux).
-Windows is not yet supported.
+Please install libreoffice in /Applications (Mac), with your favorite package manager (Linux), or with the msi (Windows).